keploy/samples-python/sanic-mongo/README.md

 # Introduction

-🪄 Dive into the world of Student CRUD Apps and see how seamlessly Keploy integrated with [Sanic](hhttps://sanic.dev/en/) and [MongoDB](https://www.mongodb.com/).
+🪄 Dive into the world of Movie CRUD Apps and see how seamlessly Keploy integrated with [Sanic](hhttps://sanic.dev/en/) and [MongoDB](https://www.mongodb.com/).
 Buckle up, it's gonna be a fun ride! 🎢

 ## Pre-Requisite 🛠️